Skip to Content

 • Anxiety.

-• Your dog has noticed a new dog in the neighborhood, and he wants to mark the house as his territory.
+• Your dog has noticed a new dog in the neighborhood and wants to mark the house as his territory.

 • Neuter/spay your dog while young if you do not plan to breed.